mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step1.md

 ![Basic project settings](./images/Project%20settings%20VS.png)

-In the additional settings you should select .NET 9 as the framework.
-We are not going to use containers or .NET ASpire in the workshop, so leave these settings unchecked.
+In the additional settings, you should select .NET 9 as the framework.
+We are not going to use containers or .NET Aspire in the workshop, so leave these settings unchecked.

 ![Additionl settings](./images/Additional%20settings.png)